Llenar70/allye-doc/course/case_study_2_propensity_score.md

 Our analysis of the *average* effect led us to pause the campaign.
 But what if the newsletter was actually very effective for a small segment of users, while being ineffective or annoying for the majority?
 If we could identify that successful segment, we could create a more targeted, valuable campaign.
 To answer this, we need to understand the **heterogeneous effect**—how the impact varies across different users.
 This is where we move beyond average impacts.

 In the next case study, we'll explore **Causal Forests**, a machine learning-based method that can uncover how treatment effects vary across different user segments.

 ---

+### Tip: Choosing ATT vs ATC in PSM (Matching Target)

+- If your question is "What was the effect on those who actually received the newsletter?", set Matching Target to **Align to Treated (ATT)**.
+The effect on `Matched Data` corresponds to ATT.
+- If your question is "What would be the effect if non-subscribers had received the newsletter?", set Matching Target to **Align to Control (ATC)**.
+The effect corresponds to ATC.
+- If you need the **overall average effect (ATE)**, enable "Calculate IPW" in the PSM widget and provide an outcome variable.
+The IPW panel reports ATE.

+---
 > [Next: Case Study 3: Understanding User Retention with Causal Forests](./case_study_3_causal_forests.md)